 Zachery let the little ant pass.

-There are countless of books, games, videos, puzzles, CDs and activities geared around nursery rhymes.
+There are countless books, games, videos, puzzles and activities geared around nursery rhymes.
 Don’t stop with just one book or game or puzzle.
 In fact, with a plethora of them, go nuts.
 Ms. Rachel’s Songs for Littles is one I highly recommend.

 Using illustrations to help teach nursery rhymes will educate and delight both you and your children.
 Matching games, puzzles and videos will put visualization to what they are learning through oral repetition.

 So, there you have it, parents.
 Hopefully, this article gave you a better about nursery rhymes.
-Happy singing!
+Enjoy singing and dancing!